AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 # Overview
 The Live Edit mode allows you to edit any part of your Gantt chart without touching the code.
 All you need to do is to use the mouse to change the duration, position or connections.

-In this article we will look at the "editing mode" of AnyGantt.
 In the following sample you can disable or enable editing mode and try to change whatever you like:

-{sample :width 690 :height 300 }GANTT\_Interactivity\_08{sample}
+{sample :height 300 }GANTT\_Interactivity\_08{sample}

 # Defaults
 ## Controls

-There are several pointer cursors you will see while working with AnyGantt.
+There are several pointer cursors a user can see while working with AnyGantt.
 They are used to edit intervals and Gantt charts' data tree structure, and those changes are displayed by the Gantt diagram.

 All controls' appearance can be edited by using special methods, which are described below, or by choosing the theme you prefer.